mushroomhostage/RadioBeacon/README.md

 To tune into a signal, left- or right-click the compass.
 The next scan will report which signal you have locked onto, and the compass needle will point in its direction.

+### Tips & Tricks
+Enderpearls work very well for maintaining tall antennas.
+Thrown just right, they will let you teleport inside of the iron bars, without falling, and also help you safely get back down.
+Other teleportation mechanisms (such as the Bow + Feather Falling enchantment from [EnchantMore](http://dev.bukkit.org/server-mods/enchantmore/)) can also be helpful, or worst case, you could always pillar up.

+If you are worried about lightning strikes (note: the lightning attraction can be tweaked in the configuration, and the damage can be disabled entirely if desired), you can build an additional, taller antenna to act as a sort of "lightning rod" and detract lightning away from your other antennas.
+Encase the iron block in obsidian or water to contain the explosion damage.

 ## Configuration
 RadioBeacon is highly configurable.
 For a full list of configuration options, see config.yml.